Chart Color Schemes

 Coromandel Valley is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Coromandel Valley's dwelling structure, as per the latest Census, was 98.9% houses and 1.1% other dwellings.
-In comparison, Adelaide metro had 89.2% houses and 10.7% other dwellings.
+The dwelling structure in Coromandel Valley, as per the latest Census, consisted of 98.9% houses and 1.1% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Adelaide metro's 98.9% houses and 10.7% other dwellings.
 Home ownership in Coromandel Valley stood at 34.2%, with mortgaged dwellings at 58.4% and rented ones at 7.4%.
 The median monthly mortgage repayment was $1,828, higher than Adelaide metro's average of $1,452.
-Median weekly rent in Coromandel Valley was $420, compared to Adelaide metro's $314.
-Nationally, Coromandel Valley's mortgage repayments were lower at $1,863, while rents were substantially higher at $375.
+The median weekly rent figure was recorded at $420, compared to Adelaide metro's $314.
+Nationally, Coromandel Valley's mortgage repayments were lower than the Australian average of $1,863, while rents were substantially higher than the national figure of $375.

 Frequently Asked Questions - Housing